larsll/deepracer-for-cloud/docs/multi_worker.md

 Note; Sagemaker will stop collecting experiences once you have reached 10.000 steps (3-layer CNN) in an iteration.
 For longer tracks with 600-1000 steps per completed episodes this will define the upper bound for the number of workers and episodes per iteration.

-## Training on different tracks concurrently
+## Training with different parameters for each worker

-It is also possible to use different tracks (WORLD_NAME) on each of the individual robomaker workers.
-To enable, simple set DR_MULTI_TRACK=True inside run.env, then update DR_MT_WORLD_NAME_1 (etc) with the desired tracks.
-This only takes effect if you are training with multiple workers, and will take precedence over the DR_WORLD_NAME parameter.
+It is also possible to use different configurations between workers, such as different tracks (WORLD_NAME).
+To enable, set DR_MULTI_CONFIG=True inside run.env, then make copies of run.env in the format worker2-run.env, worker3-run.env, etc.   Modify the worker<#>-run.env file with your desired changes.
+These files are only used if you are training with multiple workers.